-May 8: check-out of lab
+December 6: check-out of lab

 Laboratory Notebook.
 Experimentation is the framework on which we construct our understanding of chemistry and biochemistry.
-A proper framework, of course, must have a foundation and in the sciences that strong base is a laboratory or field notebook.
+A proper framework, of course, must have a foundation and in the sciences that strong base is a laboratory or a field notebook.
 Our collective confidence in chemistry and biochemistry is built upon experimentation that is well documented; for this reason, you will maintain a permanent record of your work in lab; here are a few key ideas regarding your notebook:

 You must bring your notebook to all lab sessions.

 Making Good Use of Time.
-You can complete any laboratory work in the time available if you come to lab prepared.
+You can complete all laboratory work in the time available if you come to lab prepared.
 At a minimum you should read the experiment before coming to lab and think through what you need to accomplish during the laboratory period.